dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

 ## User Story

-As a <type of user> I want to <some goal>, so that <some reason>.

-As a DAO founder or enthusiast I want to easily interface my DAO with existing smart contracts, so that it can perform particular actions (administer parameters, manage finances).
+As a DAO founder or enthusiast I want to easily interface my DAO with existing smart contracts, so that it can perform particular actions (set parameters, manage finances).

 As a protocol developer, I want to give DAOstack DAOs the ability to interact with my smart contracts (ENS, Uniswap, Compound), so that adoption of my protocol increases.

 ## Detailed Design

-TODO: detail each user flow in the "User Story" section, and illustrate each change needed in the stack.

 ### Terminology